 “The other thing that’s interesting about this is the connection to Mars.
 There’s near-surface ice on Mars where the surface landform looks identical to what you’ll see in [Antarctica’s] Beacon Valley.”

 So, while still eager at the prospect of extraterrestrial life, evolutionary scientists are now faced with research by some of their own that contradicts the panspermia hypothesis.
-For more information about life in or from space, see our Get Answers: Alien Life and UFOs.
+For more information about life in or from space, see our Alien Life.

 Remember, if you see a news story that might merit some attention, let us know about it!
 (Note: if the story originates from the Associated Press, Fox News, MSNBC, the New York Times, or another major national media outlet, we will most likely have already heard about it.)
 And thanks to all of our readers who have submitted great news tips to us.